Junkyard Choir

-Junkyard Choir are a six-piece English, Croydon-based rock band.
+Junkyard Choir are a five-piece English, Croydon-based rock band.
 Since its founding, the band has undergone several alterations.
 The band's sound has its origins in blues rock, soul, garage rock, roots, grunge and punk and has been described as "mean, merciless, hard rollin’ blues rock performed with hammering power and captivating intensity".

 Background

 The original line up formed sometime around 2006.
 After releasing a few EP's Junkyard Choir then morphed into a duo of Mark Woods (Vocals, Guitar) and Tom Herbert (Drums, Vocals) performing under the pseudonym ‘Dos Hermanos Locos’ during late 2013 and early 2014 – self-releasing two EPs – before resurrecting the ‘Junkyard Choir’ band name in the summer of 2014.

 Junkyard Choir's first single "Get It On" was released in March 2015 and was featured in the 20th issue of Classic Rock's 'The Blues Magazine' later that month.
 Junkyard Choir's debut album Let Sleeping Dogs Lie was self-released on 24 April 2015.

 Junkyard Choir's second album Trouble in Mind was released on 26 January 2018 after a successful crowd sourcing operation which provided funding for the release.